anjelinag/fend-project-memory-game/README.md

 ## Instructions to play
-All cards have a match and once you click the first card the timer, move and star will start counting.
+All cards have a match.
+Once you click the first card, the following  will start counting.

+ *	number of moves
+ * 	timer
+ *  number of stars

 Your moves will be counted if you match the cards with less than 24 clicks it will give you three stars.